OutSystems/docs-odc/src/eap/security/security.md

 1. **Schedule email**: Provides details about the affected stages, the upgrade schedule, and links to more information about each vulnerability.
 1. **48-hour reminder email**: Reminder of the upcoming scheduled upgrade for the first stage to be patched
-1. **Upgrade started email:** Marks the commencement of the automatic upgrade process for the given stage.
+1. **Upgrade started email:** Marks the commencement of the automatic upgrade process for the first stage to be patched.
 During the automatic upgrade process, no downtime for your apps is expected.
 Apps in your non-development stages are patched without creating new revisions.
 Apps in your development stages are patched by republishing with the same revision.
 [Libraries are packaged with apps](../app-architecture/intro.md#libraries) when an app is published, so their resulting code is patched as a part of the app, and no new revisions are created for libraries as a part of automatic patching.
 1. **Upgrade completed email**: Confirms the successful completion of the automatic upgrade process for the last stage to be patched.
 A report detailing which apps were upgraded for each stage is attached to this email.

 ##### Manual patching